JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 .. code-block:: bash

     cd ~/jedi/build
-    ecbuild ../src/fv3-bundle
+    ecbuild -DPython3_EXECUTABLE=$(which python3) ../src/fv3-bundle

 Here we have used :code:`~/jedi/src` as our source directory and :code:`~jedi/build` as our build directory.
 Feel free to change this as you wish, but just **make sure that your source and build directories are different**.
+This command should work for most bundles, and in particular when working on a preconfigured HPC or AWS instance.
+The ecbuild command may take several minutes to run.

+Note that :code:`-DPython3_EXECUTABLE=$(which python3)` uses a cmake flag to ensure that the :code:`python3` executable is set to the current shell session's Python 3 interpreter.
+This ensures that build targets are linking with the correct Python library.
+This flag is especially important in macOS where the system Python 3 and/or the Homebrew-installed Python 3 interpreter may be a newer version than used by spack-stack, or where :code:`cmake` prefers macOS Framework Python installations over Unix-style Python installations; in this case the flag is required to prevent build errors.

 This should work for most bundles, and in particular when working on a preconfigured HPC or AWS instance.

 .. warning::

     **Some bundles may require you to run a build script prior to or in lieu of running ecbuild, particularly if you are running on an HPC system.
 Check the README file in the top directory of the bundle repository to see if this is necessary, particularly if you encounter problems running ecbuild, cmake, or ctest.**

-After you enter the ecbuild command, remember to practice patience, dear `padawan <http://starwars.wikia.com/wiki/Padawan>`_.
-The build process may take several minutes.

 As described :doc:`here </inside/developer_tools/cmake>`, ecbuild is a sophisticated interface to CMake.
 So, if there are any CMake options or arguments you wish to invoke, you can pass them to ecbuild and it will kindly pass them on to CMake.
 The general calling syntax is: